Retrieving and Creating DNS Records

 Pro tip: If you like to have the convenience of simple string expansion

-in the URL, you can add three dots after {subname}
+in the URL, you can add three dots after {subname}, like so:

 curl https://desec.io/api/v1/domains/{name}/rrsets/{subname}.../{type}/ \